paulissoft/oracle-tools/docs/docs/getting-started.md

 ### Making a connection using TNS

+Using the famous user SCOTT with password TIGER on the (local) database ORCL like this:

 ```
 $ mvn -f oracle-tools/conf/app -P test-connection --quiet -Ddb.connect.identifier=ORCL -Ddb.username=SCOTT -Ddb.password=TIGER

 ```

-This will give the following output on my computer:
+will give output similar to this:

 ```
 Db Url: jdbc:oracle:thin:@ORCL